Fsepoesi/FedCHAR/README.md

 # FedCHAR

-This is the repo for Ubicomp 2022 paper: " Hierarchical Clustering-based Personalized Federated Learning for Robust and Fair Human Activity Recognition ".
+This is the repo for Ubicomp 2022 paper under review: " Hierarchical Clustering-based Personalized Federated Learning for Robust and Fair Human Activity Recognition ".

 ## About